melontini/andromeda-wiki/docs/misc/README.md

 The only downside is that you'd need to restart the game after enabling/disabling any option.

 ***
+### Auto-Update Translations 🔁 (0.9.0+)

+Tries to download latest translations directly from GitHub.

+This will download, if available, your currently selected language and EN-US.

+***
 ### Send Optional Data 📊

 Upload analytical data used to see how people use the mod.